gganssauge/fluent-bit-kubernetes-daemonset/README.md

 Fluent Bit must be deployed as a DaemonSet, on that way it will be available on every node of your Kubernetes cluster.

-This repository contains two Yaml DaemonSet files:
+This repository contains one Yaml DaemonSet file:

 | Yaml file | Description |
 |-----------|-------------|